 Here are some of the most commonly known flavor bases that can start off a soup to give a cultural boost to your next bowl of chicken soup that could very well easily become a Vietnamese Pho Ga or perhaps even a Mexican Posole Verde this week . . .

 1. Portuguese: Although most starters begin with three items, here is one with four: onions, garlic, peppers, and tomatoes.

 2. Cajun/Creole: Often referred to as the “Holy Trinity,” onion, bell pepper, and celery make up the base for many classic gumbos.

-3. Chinese: Multiple Chinese dishes start with with a base of scallions, ginger and garlic.
-There are vairiatons that add various chili peppers, too.
+3. Chinese: Multiple Chinese dishes start with a base of scallions, ginger, and garlic.
+There are variations that add various chili peppers, too.